Best places to visit in Nainital : Nainital Travel Guide

 3. Bhimtal Lake:

 Bhimtal Lake, located about 22 kilometers from Nainital, is a popular tourist destination and a must-see on the Nainital travel guide.
 The lake, surrounded by verdant hills and beautiful scenery, is named after the mythical figure of Bhima from the Indian epic Mahabharata.
 Boating on the tranquil lake is a popular activity for visitors, who can also admire the breathtaking views of the hills in the area.
-Bhimtal is the ideal destination for thrill-seekers because it offers a wide range of water sports and adventurous activities.
+Bhimtal is the ideal destination in the top 10 places to visit in the Nainital for thrill-seekers because it offers a wide range of water sports and adventurous activities.
 Unquestionably one of the popular attractions in this lovely hill station is Bhimtal Lake, with its tranquil ambiance and breathtaking views.

 4. Eco Cave Gardens: